-Women's Basketball vs. Coppin State inside the William P. Hytche Athletic Center (Photos by Megan Raymond)
+Women's Basketball vs. Morgan State inside the William P. Hytche Athletic Center (Photos by Randy Stadler)

-Women's Basketball versus Howard inside the William P. Hytche Athletic Center (Photos by Joey Gardner & Randy Stadler)
+Women's Basketball vs. North Carolina Central inside the William P. Hytche Athletic Center (Photos by Randy Stadler)

-Women's Basketball vs. Cheyney inside the William P. Hytche Athletic Center (Photos by Joey Gardner)
+Women's Basketball vs. Bethune-Cookman inside the William P. Hytche Athletic Center (Photos by Randy Stadler)

 Fred Batchelor enters his thirteenth season as women's basketball head coach at Maryland Eastern Shore.

 Batchelor is the winningest coach in UMES women's basketball history.
 Under his leadership, the Lady Hawks have compiled 150 wins while posting .500 or better in the conference nine of the last 12 seasons.
 His ultimate goal is to lead UMES to the NCAA tournament by building a program that exemplifies high character, exceptional talent and a diligent work ethic.